1949: Snow in Burbank!

 She writes, "You can see that the Verdugo Hills got a good dusting!"

-My father-in-law, Don Bilyeu, was a Burbank resident at the time, and writes, "I remember the snow in 1949.
+My father-in-law, Don Bilyeu, was a Burbank resident at the time, and writes, "I remember the snow.
 I was married in December, 1948 and we lived in a converted garage.
-I think the snow must have been in January of 1949, because it was soon after we were married.
 In this garage "conversion" the plumbing was on the outside of the building.
 The pipes froze and we had to go up to my folks' house to wash and brush our teeth to get ready for work.
 As to the amount of snow - as I recall there was about 2 to 3 inches down in the valley.
 A college mate of mine and I drove up Olive above the last street up above the Mormon Church and saw that there was about 4 to 6 inches up there.
 However, it did not last very long; I think it was melted by the next day."

 Ron Gurney (Burroughs High School class of 1954), writes, "One of the pictures shows some people holding a Junior Chamber of Commerce banner while the snow is coming down.
 The man on the right of the photo is Mr. Glenn Crawford.
 He was the city engineer for the City of Burbank and very active in local charities and fund raisers.
 His sons were Alan Crawford and Tom Crawford.
 Tom graduated from Burroughs in June 1955.
 Alan graduated from Burroughs in 1952.
 I knew Mr. Crawford very well."